ovh/docs/pages/cloud/nutanix/11-change-vrack-postinstall/guide.de-de.md

 ## Objective

-A Nutanix Cluster is delivered with its own vRack.
-In order to interconnect with other OVHcloud services, you can attach your Cluster to a different vRack.
+A Nutanix cluster is delivered with its own vRack.
+In order to interconnect with other OVHcloud services, you can attach your cluster to a different vRack.

-**This guide explains how to add a Nutanix Cluster to another vRack.**
+**This guide explains how to add a Nutanix cluster to another vRack.**

 > [!warning]
 > OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.